 If you have already tried to send money abroad (in a currency different than your own), you’ll know that the banks use an unfavorable exchange rate (a little like they do at the money exchanges at the airport).

-So, besides the fixed rate for the wire transfer (which is usually about 10-20 Euros, depending on the bank and the country where you’re sending the money), your bank will make you pay a “hidden” commission.
+So, besides the fixed rate for the wire transfer (which is usually about 10-20 USD, depending on the bank and the country where you’re sending the money), your bank will make you pay a “hidden” commission.
 This is why, as was already explained at the beginning of this article, you could pay up to 5% total commission.

 TransferWise cuts those commissions by taking advantage of two factors: